serengil/deepface/README.md

 Please cite deepface in your publications if it helps your research - see [`CITATIONS`](https://github.com/serengil/deepface/blob/master/CITATION.md) for more details.
 Here are its BibTex entries:

-If you use deepface in your research for facial recogntion or face detection purposes, please cite these publications:

 ```BibTeX
 @article{serengil2024lightface,
   title     = {A Benchmark of Facial Recognition Pipelines and Co-Usability Performances of Modules},